cerb/cerb.github.io/cloud.md

 Yes!
 We'll always use an `*.cerb.me` domain to identify your Cerb Cloud instance internally, but you can use a DNS _CNAME_ record to access your site with a custom domain like `support.example.com`.
 You can also use a custom domain for each community portal you deploy.

 Keep in mind that you'll need to provide an SSL certificate for each custom domain you use.
 We provide wildcard SSL certificates for `*.cerb.me` and the generic portal domains like `*.official.support` and `*.user.community`.

-## How many workers can I invite to a Cerb Cloud trial?

-All Cerb Cloud trials start in the _Pro_ tier.
-This provides unlimited worker accounts with __three__ seats (concurrent workers).
-[Contact us](/contact/) if you need to test with more seats and we can raise the limit.

-## Do you require a credit card to start a free trial?

-No!
-All we require is a valid email address to contact you.
-You will never receive an invoice until you request one.

 ## What if I plan to eventually host Cerb myself?